wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-passwords-best-practices.md

 You have several options on how to specify data for users in your organization to be used for password reset.

 - Edit users in the [Azure Management Portal](https://manage.windowsazure.cn) or the [Office 365 Admin Portal](https://portal.partner.microsoftonline.cn)
-- Use AADSync to synchronize user properties into Azure AD from an on-premises Active Directory domain
+- Use Azure AD Sync to synchronize user properties into Azure AD from an on-premises Active Directory domain
-- Use Windows PowerShell to edit user properties
+- Use Windows PowerShell to edit user properties by [following the steps here](/documentation/articles/active-directory-passwords-learn-more#how-to-access-password-reset-data-for-your-users).
 - Allow users to register their own data by guiding them to the registration portal at [http://aka.ms/ssprsetup](http://aka.ms/ssprsetup)
-- Require users to register for password reset when they sign in to the Access Panel at [http://myapps.microsoft.com](http://myapps.microsoft.com) by setting the **Require users to register SSPR** configuration option to **Yes**.
+- Require users to register for password reset when they sign in to their Azure AD account by setting the  [**Require users to register when signing in?**](/documentation/articles/active-directory-passwords-customize#require-users-to-register-when-signing-in) configuration option to **Yes**.

 Users need not register for password reset for the system to work.
-For example, if you have existing phone numbers in your local directory, you can synchronize them in Azure AD and we will use them for password reset automatically.
+For example, if you have existing mobile or office phone numbers in your local directory, you can synchronize them in Azure AD and we will use them for password reset automatically.

+You can also read more about [how data is used by password reset](/documentation/articles/active-directory-passwords-learn-more#what-data-is-used-by-password-reset) and [how you can populate individual authentication fields with PowerShell](/documentation/articles/active-directory-passwords-learn-more#how-to-access-password-reset-data-for-your-users).

 ## What is the best way to roll out password reset for users?
 The following are the general rollout steps for password reset:

 1. Enable password reset in your directory by going to the **Configure** tab in the [Azure Management Portal](https://manage.windowsazure.cn) and selecting **Yes** for the **Users Enabled for Password Reset** option.
-2. Assign the appropriate licenses to each user to whom you’d like to offer password reset in the by going to the **Licenses** tab in the [Azure Management Portal](https://manage.windowsazure.cn).
+2. Assign the appropriate licenses to each user to whom youâd like to offer password reset in the by going to the **Licenses** tab in the [Azure Management Portal](https://manage.windowsazure.cn).
 3. Optionally restrict password reset to a group of users to roll out the feature slowly over time by setting the **Restrict Access to Password Reset** toggle to **Yes** and selecting a security group to enable for password reset (note these users must all have licenses assigned to them).
 4. Instruct your users to use password reset by either sending them an email instructing them to register, enabling enforced registration on the access panel, or by uploading the appropriate authentication data for those users yourself via DirSync, PowerShell, or the [Azure Management Portal](https://manage.windowsazure.cn).
 More details on this are provided below.
 5. Over time, review users registering by navigating to the Reports tab and viewing the [**Password Reset Registration Activity**](/documentation/articles/active-directory-passwords-get-insights#view-password-reset-registration-activity) report.